 The Foreign Ministry has offices in Brazil and abroad.

-The State Secretariat of Foreign Affairs is located in Brasília, Brazil, and it houses the Office of the Minister of State, the General Secretariat and the nine Undersecretariats for specific themes (Undersecretariats Generals for Political Affairs I, II and III, Undersecretariat General for South and Central America and the Caribbean; Undersecretariat General for Economic and Financial Affairs; Undersecretariat General for Environment, Energy, Science and Technology; Undersecretariat General for Brazilian Communities Abroad; Undersecretariat General for Cooperation, Culture and Trade Promotion; and Undersecretariat General for the Foreign Service) which are divided in departments and divisions; the Rio Branco Institute, responsible for the training of the Brazilian diplomatic corps; the nine regional offices, which act as supporting departments for the activities of the Foreign Ministry in the cities where they are located; and the two Limits Demarcation Commissions, responsible for the keeping of the border demarcations of Brazil.
+The State Secretariat of Foreign Affairs is located in Brasília, Brazil, and it houses the Office of the Minister of State, the General Secretariat and the seven Secretariats for specific themes (Secretariat for Administrative Management; Secretariat for Bilateral and Regional Negotiations in the Americas; Secretariat for Communications and Culture; Secretariat for Bilateral Negotiations in Asia, the Pacific and Russia; Secretariat for National Sovereignty and Citizenship; Secretariat for Bilateral Negotiations in the Middle East, Europe and Africa; and Secretariat for Foreign Trade and Economic Affairs) which are divided in departments and divisions; the Rio Branco Institute (under the Secretariat for Communications and Culture), responsible for the training of the Brazilian diplomatic corps; the nine Regional Representation Offices, which act as supporting departments for the activities of the Foreign Ministry in the cities where they are located; and the two Limits Demarcation Commissions, responsible for the keeping of the border demarcations of Brazil.

 Abroad, the Foreign Ministry's offices are called "posts".
 There are three basic types of posts: the Embassy, responsible for the bilateral relations between Brazil and the country where it is established (the reason why its headquarters are always located in the capitals); the Consular Office, primarily responsible for the assistance to Brazilian citizens abroad; and the Mission or Delegation accredited to international organizations such as the UN and the WTO.